intake/intake-examples/data_package/README.md

 Note that it would be good practice to modify `setup.py` to include further information such as a detailed description/readme, all dependencies and their required versions, licencing, etc., before building and uploading anything.
+Note that `setup.py` specifically includes YAML file.
+You could, in theory, include data files directly in such packages, but in practice, PyPI packages should be small, and the data referenced remotely.

 ### Build your own conda package